Comac C909: Rebranding

 In October 2024, images of an ARJ21 in C909 livery emerged.
 Comac officially announced the rebranding at the Zhuhai Air Show in November 2024.
 This brings the naming in line with the convention of Comac's other two programmes, the C919 and C929.

 International services

 In July 2025, Air China commenced the first scheduled international services with the C909, with flights from Hohhot, China to the Mongolian capital of Ulaanbaatar.

 Design

-Several sources have noted that the ARJ21 closely resembles the McDonnell Douglas MD-80 and the MD-90, which were produced under licence in China.
+Several sources have noted that the ARJ21 fuselage cross section is identical the McDonnell Douglas MD-80 and the MD-90, which were produced under license in China.
 Comac states that the ARJ21 is a completely indigenous design.
 The ARJ21's development did depend heavily on foreign suppliers, including engines and avionics from the United States.
 The ARJ21 has a new supercritical wing designed by Antonov with a sweepback of 25 degrees and winglets.
 Some of China's supercomputers have been used to design parts for the ARJ21.

 Frame

-Members of the ACAC consortium, which was formed to develop the aircraft, will manufacture major framework components of the aircraft:
+Members of the ACAC consortium, which was formed to develop the aircraft, manufacture major framework components of the aircraft: